onefrankguy/notarius/roadmap.md

 ------

 Clean up of YARD and RSpec documentation so it looks and feels consistant.
-Most code is documentation.
+Most code is documented.
 Tightening of specs to reduce code duplication and cover more edge cases.
 Migration of code to private classes and methods to keep the API clean.

 octavo